0x00000010/gogos-dna-registry/README.md

 The main difference is that the DNA shows what's in the *left* hand _even if the left hand is out of the frame_, and the off-chain meta also shows details of the "tool" which the on-chain DNA does not keep track of and represents so-called _hidden traits_ for GOGOs where you cannot see their left hand.

-GOGOs selected their own "tools" (if any) as seen in the TZIP21 metadata at the end of their generation function and their input DNA did not impact their choice of tool, meaning the DNA does not show what is in the GOGOs *right* hand.
+GOGOs selected their own "tools" (if any) seen in the TZIP21 metadata at the end of their generation function and their input DNA did not impact their choice of tool, meaning the DNA does not show what is in the GOGOs *right* hand.
+This was intended to give each GOGO the concept of free will and choices they had to make while they were being generated.

-The DNA also does not track or dictate the "background" or "stress" values as these are the results of the GOGOs lived experience and outside of the control of their DNA.
+The DNA also does not track or dictate the "background" or "stress" values as these are the results of the GOGOs lived experience while being generated and outside of the control of their input DNA.
 These values are available in the off-chain TZIP-21 metadata.

 Meteor and UFO traits are intentionally untracked both on and off-chain to add a bit of spice.

+### Intentionally duplicate traits

+GOGOs sometimes have intentionally duplicate trait names that differ visually, such as the "OK" hand (4 variants) and "black" or "blue" hair (multiple variants) that were designed alongside untracked visual traits like meteors and abstract traits like stress to subtly disrupt the standard rarity ranking process when they were released.

+Take this into consideration when integrating.

 ### Usage